dmitrimartin817/traffic-monitor/readme.txt

 == Key Features ==

 * **Logs page requests** with details including IP address, referrer URL, browser, and more.
+* **Logs requests for cached pages** even requests served by client, CDN, or server cache will be logged!
 * **Displays structured request data** in an admin table with sortable columns.
 * **Expandable request details**—view additional HTTP request fields per entry.
 * **Bulk actions for selected records** – Use the dropdown to delete or export specific logs.